hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

    * - ``--live-queries-fallback-refetch-interval``
      - ``HASURA_GRAPHQL_LIVE_QUERIES_FALLBACK_REFETCH_INTERVAL``
-     - updated results (if any) will be sent at most once in this interval (in milliseconds) for live queries which cannot be multiplexed.
+     - Updated results (if any) will be sent at most once in this interval (in milliseconds) for live queries which cannot be multiplexed.
 Default: 1000 (1sec)

    * - ``live-queries-multiplexed-refetch-interval``
      - ``HASURA_GRAPHQL_LIVE_QUERIES_MULTIPLEXED_REFETCH_INTERVAL``
-     - updated results (if any) will be sent at most once in this interval (in milliseconds) for live queries which can be multiplexed.
+     - Updated results (if any) will be sent at most once in this interval (in milliseconds) for live queries which can be multiplexed.
 Default: 1000 (1sec)

    * - ``live-queries-multiplexed-batch-size``
      - ``HASURA_GRAPHQL_LIVE_QUERIES_MULTIPLEXED_BATCH_SIZE``
-     - multiplexed live queries are split into batches of the specified size.
-Default 100.
+     - Multiplexed live queries are split into batches of the specified size.
+Default: 100

    * - ``enable-allowlist``
      - ``HASURA_GRAPHQL_ENABLE_ALLOWLIST``
-     - Restrict queries allowed to be executed by GraphQL engine to those that are part of the configured allow-list.
-Default ``false``. *(Available for versions > v1.0.0-beta.1)*
+     - Restrict queries allowed to be executed by the GraphQL engine to those that are part of the configured allow-list.
+Default: ``false`` *(Available for versions > v1.0.0-beta.1)*

    * - ``console-assets-dir``
      - ``HASURA_GRAPHQL_CONSOLE_ASSETS_DIR``
-     - Set the value to ``/srv/console-assets`` for the console to load assets from the server itself instead of CDN. *(Available for versions > v1.0.0-beta.1)*
+     - Set the value to ``/srv/console-assets`` for the console to load assets from the server itself instead of CDN *(Available for versions > v1.0.0-beta.1)*

 .. note::